kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 ..
 Note:: This is a make-shift approach that is only applicable if all the factors are centered and scaled.

 A full factorial with :math:`2^k` experiments has :math:`2^k` parameters to estimate.
 Once these parameters have been calculated, for example, by using a :ref:`least squares model <DOE-analysis-by-least-squares>`, then plot the absolute value of the model coefficients in sorted order: from largest magnitude to smallest, ignoring the intercept term.
-Significant coefficients are established by visual judgement - establishing a visual cut-off by contrasting to small coefficients to the larger ones.
+Significant coefficients are established by visual judgement - establishing a visual cut-off by contrasting the small coefficients to the larger ones.

 .. image:: ../figures/doe/pareto-plot-full-fraction.png
 	:align: left